Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 &nbsp; &nbsp; &nbsp;Viewed the contact(s) with the nearest upcoming birthday(s).<br>
 Thu Nov 30 03:30:24 PST 2023<br>
 &nbsp; &nbsp; &nbsp;Saved the contacts to a JSON file.<br>

+## Phase 4: Task 3
+- In my project, I find that I had to code the
+GUI part of my application, along with its complete functionality, almost entirely from scratch.
+Apart from the code for the saving and loading features from the classes and methods of the persistence package, no other part of my code was practically reusable and useful for building the GUI as in Phase 3 of the project.
+Hence, the aim of incrementally developing the code for my project was defeated.
+I could, however, use the logic and ideas from the code written in previous developmental phases.
+- If I had more time to work on the project, I would increase the code reusability by making use of inheritance principles.
+Ideally, the code developed during initial phases should have served as a base for further development.
+This is a design flaw in my application, which can certainly be improved upon in the future.